Economic and Social Research Council (ESRC) Studentships

 Modern psychology is strongly interdisciplinary in nature, and so tends to require specialised training in a wide range of research-topic specific methodologies.

-Pathway representative - Dan Mirman (firstname.lastname@example.org) (School of Philosophy, Psychology and Language Sciences)
+For enquiries for Psychology, please contact our Unit of Assessment Lead - Dr Jasmin Wertz (firstname.lastname@example.org) (School of Philosophy, Psychology and Language Sciences)

 How to apply

-The Student-led Open Competition for PhD study commencing in Autumn 2023 will open for applications in October 2022.
-An overview of the timeline and different stages of the application process together with the specific eligibility criteria for these studentships can be found here:
+The Student-led Open Competition for PhD study commencing in Autumn 2024 will open for applications in October 2023.

-Please note that students applying for the +3 programme (PhD only) must have previously met the ESRC core training requirements through a Masters programme.
+Please note that students applying for the +3.5 funded programme (PhD only) must have previously met the ESRC core training requirements through a Masters programme.
 The 1+3 programme includes an integrated Masters programme which precedes the three year PhD and which delivers the majority of the core training requirements.
-For further guidance contact Zara Brodie (Zara.Brodie@ed.ac.uk)
+For further guidance contact the relevant Unit of Assessment lead.

 There is an initial two stage application process and both stages must be completed in order to be considered for ESRC funding.